for me started with the Coca Cola Bottlers Club... After

 anticipation I wrote to the Chief Radio Inspector and had the temerity

 to ask for a "B" Class Licence.

-Twelve months went by while I floated a company, argued myself into the
+Twelve months went by while I floated a company, argued

 support of local organisations, and waited.
 Then one day, the licence

 turned up.
 However, I soon learned that having a licence was one thing

 - knowing what to do with it was something else.
 Money was now needed

 in what was considerable quantity for the hard times we were enjoying.